nathenharvey/customink.github.com/README.markdown

 7\.
 Publish

+Ask Tien if you need to be added as a collaborate to the heroku app

     gem install heroku
     git remote add heroku git@heroku.com:engineerink.git
     git push heroku master

-    # See your new article published at http://engineerink.heroku.com
+See your new article published at http://engineerink.heroku.com

 ## Resources
 * [Octopress Docs](http://octopress.org/docs)